Cellular Energy

 Phase Two: The Calvin Cycle

-NADPH and A
+NADPH and ATP ar

-TP are temporary storage molecules.
+e temporary storage molecules.
 During

-phase two, also known as the Calv
+phase two, also known as the Calvin cycle, the energy in these

-molecules, such as glucose.
+molecules is stored in organic molecules, such as glucose.

 What happens in the Calvin cycle?

-The Calvin cycle builds sugars out of carbon dioxide and
+The Calvin cycle builds sugars out of

-water using the energy stored in ATP and NADPH.
+using the energy stored in ATP and NADPH.
 The Calvin

 cycles reactions do not r